Solenoidal attractors with bounded combinatorics are shy: Families of multimodal maps

 \subsection{Generic families}

 Our main result for generic families is

-\begin{thm}[Theorem A] For every $\gamma$ in a generic subset of $\mathcal{M}_m$, the set $\Lambda$ of parameters $\lambda$ such that $\gamma(\lambda)$ has (at least) one solenoidal attractor with bounded combinatorics on $(-1,1)$ has zero Lebesgue measure. \end{thm} \begin{proof} We divide the proof in several steps.\\
+\begin{thm}[Theorem A] For every $\gamma$ in a generic subset of $\Gamma_m$, the set $\Lambda$ of parameters $\lambda$ such that $\gamma(\lambda)$ has (at least) one solenoidal attractor with bounded combinatorics on $(-1,1)$ has zero Lebesgue measure. \end{thm} \begin{proof} We divide the proof in several steps.\\

 {\it Step I (Marking restrictive intervals)}.
 It turns out that a multimodal map may have many disjoint cycles of restrictive intervals.
 To deal with that we need to "mark" one of those restrictive intervals.
 To this end fix $j \in \mathbb{N}^*$ and $q, n \in \mathbb{N}\setminus\{0,1\}$.
-Let $\mathcal{O}_{j,q,n}$ be the set of all pairs $(f_0,P_0)$, such that \begin{itemize} \item[A.] The map $f_0 \in \mathcal{M}$ has $j$ critical points in $[-1,1]$. \item[B.] $P_0$ is a restrictive interval of $f_0$ involving $n$ critical points and with a repelling periodic point in its boundary, with period $q'< q$.
-Moreover $f^{q'}_0(\partial P_0)\subset \partial P_0$. \item[C.] The $f_0$-forward orbit of any critical point on the orbit of such restrictive interval $P_0$ {\it does not } fall in the orbit of such periodic point.
+Let $\mathcal{O}_{j,q,n}$ be the set of all pairs $(f_0,P_0)$, such that \begin{itemize} \item[A.] The map $f_0 \in \Gamma$ has $j$ critical points in $[-1,1]$. \item[B.] $P_0$ is a restrictive interval of $f_0$ such that each $f_0^i(P_0)$ have at most one critical point for every $i$, $\cup_i f_0^i(P_0)$ contains $n$ critical points and $P_0$ has a repelling periodic point in its boundary, with period $q'< q$.
+In particular $f^{q'}_0(\partial P_0)\subset \partial P_0$. \item[C.] The $f_0$-forward orbit of any critical point on the orbit of such restrictive interval $P_0$ {\it does not } fall in the orbit of such periodic point.

 \end{itemize}